DETAILED ACTION

 Step 2A, Prong One: Judicial Exception

 The claims recite a judicial exception, specifically an abstract idea.
-For example, claims recite receiving results of a vulnerability analysis performed on configuration items (the configuration items represent computing devices deployed within the managed network and software applications installed on the computing devices), obtaining, from the results, one or more severity factors (severity factors indicating respective criticalities of one or more vulnerabilities of the configuration items) and calculating, based on the one or more severity factors, a service-level security threat score.
+For example, claims recite receiving results of a vulnerability analysis performed on plurality of configuration items (the configuration items represent computing devices deployed within the managed network and software applications installed on the computing devices) and added definition of the plurality of configuration items, analyzing network traffic among the plurality of configuration items to identify the one or more relationships; obtaining, from the results, one or more severity factors (severity factors indicating respective criticalities of one or more vulnerabilities of the configuration items) and calculating, based on the one or more severity factors, a service-level security threat score with relationship and algorithm.
 Such processes are akin to methods of organizing human activity, which have been recognized as abstract ideas.
 Thus, the analysis moves towards step 2A, prong two.

 Step 2A, Prong Two: Integration into a Practical Application